Jakob Walter: Retreat from Moscow

+On 16 November he arrived in Krasny (with Eugène de Beauharnais) and wrote he knew nothing about Ney who was cut off with his rearguard.
+On 25 November he arrived at Borisov, on the same day as Napoleon.
+By the end of December he reached the Polish border.
+On 24 February he arrived in Ellwangen and met his relatives.

 Later life

-Jakob Walter returned safely to Württemberg and remained there the rest of his life.
+Jakob Walter returned safely to Ludwigsburg and Asperg although he had problems with walking and complained about headaches.
+He remained there the rest of his life.
 He married in 1817 and had ten children, of whom five were still living when he wrote a letter to his son Albert in 1856.